Workplace and industry training contacts

 It also covers the print, packaging, journalism, signmaking, plastics production, glass container manufacturing, pharmaceutical manufacturing (excluding medicines) and paint, ink and resin manufacturing industries.

-Connexis is the ITO for the infrastructure sector.
-It predominantly covers electricity supply and infrastructure roles.
+Connexis is the ITO for the horizontal-built infrastructure industries.
+It predominantly covers civil construction, the three waters, energy and telecommunications.

-Electricity supply includes: cable work, electrical, engineering practice, line mechanic distribution, line mechanic transmission, network/hydro operation and telecommunications.
+Energy includes: cable work, contact centre, electrical, engineering practice, line mechanic distribution, line mechanic transmission and network/hydro operations.

-The ITO also covers contact centre, agrichemical application, health and safety and rural contracting roles.
+The ITO also covers agrichemical application, agricultural contracting, and health and safety roles.

 Funeral Services Training Trust (FSTT)